w3f/Grants-Program/applications/PJPE.md

 # W3F Grant Proposal

-> This document will be part of the terms and conditions of your agreement and therefore needs to contain all the required information about the project.
-Don't remove any of the mandatory parts presented in bold letters or as headlines!
-Lines starting with a `>` (such as this one) can be removed.
->
-> See the [Grants Program Process](https://github.com/w3f/Grants-Program/#pencil-process) on how to submit a proposal.

 - **Project Name:** Polkadot js plus extension
 - **Team Name:** Kami Ekbatanifard
 - **Payment Address:** BTC, Ethereum (USDT/DAI) or Karura (kUSD) payment address.
 Please also specify the currency. (e.g. 0x8920...
 (DAI))
 - **[Level](https://github.com/w3f/Grants-Program/tree/master#level_slider-levels):** 1

-> ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
-Please keep them safe.*

 ## Project Overview :page_facing_up: